 This one must be the Mother of all Bugbears seeing as the first two probably spring from this one.

-Using the term ‘home studio’ for a VO studio really annoys me.
+Using the term ‘home studio’ for a voiceover studio really annoys me.
 Yes I know your studio is more than likely in your home.
-But many VOs researching how to set up a studio in their home see the term ‘home studio’ used and use such articles for advice.
+But many voice artists researching how to set up a studio in their home see the term ‘home studio’ used and use such articles for advice.